Cam-Morrison/BeeGame/README.md

 This game contains a scoring system.
 When you miss a click and hit the background rather than the bee, you will loose a point.
 When you click a bee you will gain a point.
 Simple!
 This game saves your score to %appdata% and you can reset your score in the settings menu.

-This game was developed by Cameron Morrison and Ged Robertson in year 1 of Bsc Software development and cyber security as a personal project.
+This game was developed by Cameron Morrison and assisted by Ged Robertson in year 1 of Bsc Software development and cyber security as a personal learning project.